jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 >      (Abdu'l-Baha, The Promulgation of Universal Peace, p.
 140)

 The solution to this is _independent investigation of reality_.
-Which is to say, not a corrosive cynicism which beliefs nothing, but a willingness to apply a healthy skepticism to received beliefs, and a healthy questioning and curious attitude toward life.
+Which is to say, not a corrosive cynicism which believes nothing, but a willingness to apply a healthy skepticism to received beliefs, and a healthy questioning and curious attitude toward life.